-- A. Active Discharge Period: The active discharge period begins with the effective date of this Order and ends on the date that the Permittee receives a Notice of Completion of Discharges Letter or, if no post-construction monitoring is required, a Notice of Project Complete Letter.
-The Active Discharge Period includes all elements of the Project including site construction and restoration, and any Permittee responsible compensatory mitigation construction. - B. Request for Notice of Completion of Discharges Letter: This request by the Permittee to the Central Valley Water Board staff pertains to projects that have post construction monitoring requirements, e.g. if site restoration was required to be monitored for 5 years following construction.
+A. Active Discharge Period: The active discharge period begins with the effective date of this Order and ends on the date that the Permittee receives a Notice of Completion of Discharges Letter or, if no post-construction monitoring is required, a Notice of Project Complete Letter.
+The Active Discharge Period includes all elements of the Project including site construction and restoration, and any Permittee responsible compensatory mitigation construction.

+- B. Request for Notice of Completion of Discharges Letter: This request by the Permittee to the Central Valley Water Board staff pertains to projects that have post construction monitoring requirements, e.g. if site restoration was required to be monitored for 5 years following construction.
 Central Valley Water Board staff will review the request and send a Completion of Discharges Letter to the Permittee upon approval.
-This letter will initiate the post-discharge monitoring period. - C. Request for Notice of Project Complete Letter: This request by the Permittee to the Central Valley Water Board staff pertains to projects that either have completed post-construction monitoring and achieved performance standards or have no post-construction monitoring requirements, and no further Project activities are planned.
+This letter will initiate the post-discharge monitoring period and a change in fees from the annual active discharge fee to the annual post-discharge monitoring fee. - C. Request for Notice of Project Complete Letter: This request by the Permittee to the Central Valley Water Board staff pertains to projects that either have completed post-construction monitoring and achieved performance standards or have no post-construction monitoring requirements, and no further Project activities are planned.
 Central Valley Water Board staff will review the request and send a Project Complete Letter to the Permittee upon approval.
 Termination of annual invoicing of fees will correspond with the date of this letter. - D. Post-Discharge Monitoring Period: The post-discharge monitoring period begins on the date of the Notice of Completion of Discharges Letter and ends on the date of the Notice of Project Complete Letter issued by the Central Valley Water Board staff.
-The Post-Discharge Monitoring Period includes continued water quality monitoring or compensatory mitigation monitoring. - E. Effective Date: 22 July 2020
+The Post-Discharge Monitoring Period includes continued water quality monitoring or compensatory mitigation monitoring. - E. Effective Date: XX August 2021